Big Problems: Making Sense of 2020

 - Feature a diverse slate of thinkers who will contextualize our current moment via multiple intellectual lenses.

 - Facilitate collaborative zine projects that students will have the opportunity to archive in Barnard’s Zine Library.

 Over the course of the semester, all first-year students will attend a series of public lectures by leading thinkers from a variety of disciplines.
 These lectures will be live on Zoom and are open to the entire Barnard community.
 Each lecture will feature a brief talk from the speaker, followed by a Q&A session featuring questions exclusively from first-year students.

 All first-year students are required to sign up for a one-hour discussion section meeting.
 Discussion section meetings give you a special opportunity to prepare for each public lecture beforehand, discuss the lecture afterward, and develop the capstone project for the course: a zine.
 Each discussion section is led by a pair of Undergraduate Discussion Leaders—Barnard students who have been specially selected and trained to facilitate class discussions.

 3. The Zine Project

 A few weeks into the semester, you and your classmates will start working on the capstone project for this course: a zine.
 You will work on this zine in small groups from your discussion section.
-At the end of the semester, you’ll submit your zine to Barnard’s Zine Library, one of the most extensive zine libraries in the world.
+At the end of the semester, you’ll have the option to submit your zine to Barnard’s Zine Library, one of the most extensive zine libraries in the world.